ACH 2024 Conference Program

 Gelien Matthews (University of The West Indies, St. Augustine Campus): “Eliza Fenwick’s Private Account of the Barbados Servile War of 1816”

-Heather Freund (University of Copenhagen): “Marronage and the Kalinago of St. Vincent”
+Heather Freund (University of Copenhagen): “An Island Divided: Maroons, the Kalinago, and the British in St. Vincent”

 Gunvor Simonsen (University of Copenhagen): “A Business of Freedom?
 Marronage and Maritime Transport in the Nineteenth-Century Lesser Antilles”